Elasticity Detection: A Building Block for Internet Congestion Control

-We ran \name on the public Internet with a test-bed of five servers and five clients, 25 paths in all.
-The servers are Amazon EC2 instances located in California, London, Frankfurt, Ireland, and Paris, and are rated for 10 Gbit/s.
+We ran \name{}CC on Internet paths on 25 paths between five senders and five receivers.
+The servers were Amazon EC2 instances located in California, London, Frankfurt, Ireland, and Paris, all with 10 Gbit/s links.
+The receivers were five residential hosts in different autonomous systems.
 We verified that the bottleneck in each case was not the server's Internet link.
-We use five residential hosts in different ASes as clients.

-To understand the nature of cross traffic on these paths, we ran experiments with \name's delay-control algorithm (without mode switching) and Cubic each performing bulk transfers over a three-day period.
-The results showed that scenarios where cross traffic is predominantly inelastic and thus delay-control algorithms can be effective are common; see Appendix~\ref{app:delay-control-motivation} for details.
+To understand the nature of cross traffic on these paths, we ran experiments with \name{}CC delay-control algorithm (without mode-switching) and Cubic each performing bulk transfers over a three-day period.
+The results showed that scenarios where cross traffic is predominantly inelastic are common.
+This indicates that delay-control algorithms can be effective on the Internet (see \App{delay-control-motivation} for details).

-Next, on each path, we initiated bulk data transfers using \name, Cubic, BBR, and Vegas.
-We ran one minute experiments over five hours on each path, and measured the achieved average throughput and mean delay. \Fig{realworld} shows throughput and delays over three of the paths.
-The $x$ (delay) axis is inverted; better performance is up and to the right.
-We find that \name achieves high throughput comparable to BBR in all cases, at noticeably lower delays.
+To understand the nature of cross-traffic on these paths, we initiated bulk data transfers using \name{}CC, Cubic, BBR, and Vegas.
+We ran one-minute experiments over five hours on each path, and measured the achieved mean throughput and mean delay. \Fig{realworld} shows throughput and delays over three of the paths.
+The $x$ (delay) axis is inverted; better performance is up and to the right. \name{}CC achieves high throughput comparable to BBR in all cases, at significantly lower delays.
 Cubic attains high throughput on paths with deep buffers (\Fig{realworld:1} and \Fig{realworld:2}), but not on paths with packet drops or policers (\Fig{realworld:3}).
-Vegas attains poor throughput on these paths due to its inability to compete with elastic cross-traffic.
-These trends illustrate the utility of mode switching on Internet paths: it is possible to achieve high throughput and low delays over the Internet using delay-control algorithms with the ability to switch to a different competitive mode when required.
+Vegas attains poor throughput on these paths because it does not keep the bottleneck link busy and is unable to compete with elastic cross-traffic.
+These trends show the utility of elasticity detection on Internet paths: it is possible to achieve high throughput and low delays over the Internet using delay-control algorithms with the ability to switch to a different competitive mode when required.

-\Fig{rw_cdf} summarizes the results on the paths with queuing. \name obtained similar throughput to Cubic and 10\% lower than BBR but at significantly lower delay (40-50 ms lower than BBR) on these paths.
+\Fig{rw_cdf} summarizes the results on the paths with queueing. \name{}CC's throughput is similar to Cubic and $10$\% lower than BBR but at much lower delay (40--50 ms lower than BBR).